South Lawndale, Chicago

 South Lawndale is a community area on the West Side of Chicago, Illinois.
 Over 80% of the residents are of Mexican descent and the community is home to the largest foreign-born Mexican population in Chicago.
+The community is home to two distinct neighborhoods, Little Village and Marshall Square.

 Neighborhoods

 Little Village

 Little Village, often referred to as the "Mexico of the Midwest," is a dense community in the western and central areas of South Lawndale, with a major commercial district along 26th Street.
 The area was originally settled by Eastern European and Czech immigrants mainly from Bohemia in the late 19th century, after the Great Chicago Fire sent the population of Chicago rippling out from the city's center to the outlying countryside.
 Jobs created by industrial development in the early 20th century also attracted residents to the area.
 Little Village saw a marked increase in Polish immigrants in the mid-20th century.

 The Mexican population of the Near West Side moved southward into Pilsen and westward into South Lawndale after the expansion of the University of Illinois Chicago campus in the mid-1960s which razed numerous blocks of housing.
 Scholar Juan C. Guerra notes that "the contiguous communities of Pilsen and Little Village merged and emerged as the newest and largest Mexican neighborhood in Chicago."

 Little Village celebrates Mexican Independence Day every September with a parade down 26th Street.
 It is the largest Hispanic parade in Chicago.
 The Parade attracts thousands of spectators each year who flock to the neighborhood to show support and pride for their heritage.

-Little Village also boasts its economic power in Chicago.
-Little Village's 26th Street is the second highest grossing shopping district in the city.
-In 2015, the 2 mile street created $900 million in sales.
-Its contender, Michigan Avenue, made approximately $1.8 billion that same year.
+Little Village is also a significant economic engine for Chicago, with its 26th Street constituting the second highest grossing shopping district in the city.
+In 2015, the two mile street generated roughly $900 million in sales.
+By comparison Michigan Avenue, Chicago's highest grossing street, made approximately $1.8 billion that same year.

-For green spaces and recreation in Little Village, residents can make a visit to the community parks.
+Little Village residents enjoy access to green space and recreation through a number of community parks.
 Washtenaw Park has a baseball diamond and offers a variety of arts and crafts classes for adults as well as day camps for kids.
-Shedd Park is a little park in Little Village named for John G. Shedd (known to most Chicagoans as the founder of the Shedd Aquarium).
+Shedd Park is a smaller park in Little Village named for John G. Shedd (known to most Chicagoans as the founder of the Shedd Aquarium).
 Piotrowski Park is the neighborhood's largest public park and is the most popular outdoor retreat for Little Village residents.